krry/atmanaut.me/content/posts/why.md

 - self-inquiry
 - breathplay
 title_main: From the Breath, the Observer Emerges
-subtitle: Who What When Where Who How Much and WHY!?
+title_sub: Who What When Where Who How Much and WHY!?
 title_lead: Never mind, no matter

 ---